-A guide to unleashing the hidden value in your organisation through high impact strategic mentoring programs.

-Melissa is a global assessor for the European Mentoring and Coaching Council's ISMCP Award (International Standards for Mentoring and Coaching Programs) and leads the International Work Group for Mentoring and Coaching Program Manager training and accreditation.
+A guide to achieving great things in your Government Agency through high impact strategic mentoring programs and Coaching Programs) and leads the International Work Group for Mentoring and Coaching Program Manager training and accreditation.
 She has post-graduate qualifications in organisational coaching, counselling and marketing strategy.